 Your application is evaluated by a specialised review panel where the members are Swedish and international researchers active within development research.

-At least four members review and grade your application individually.
+Four members review and grade your application individually.
 The entire review panel then meets at a review panel meeting to discuss and prioritise the applications, and finally to make a proposal for a decision to the Committee for Development Research.

 A certain proportion of the applications with the lowest grades from the members’ individual reviews are screened out in the beginning of the review panel meeting.
 These applications will not be the subject of discussion, which gives room for more detailed discussion and prioritisation of the applications of higher quality, which have a reasonable chance of being funded.

 After the funding decision is made, the screened out applications receive a final statement with their grades.
 The remaining applications receive a more comprehensive final statement that reflects the review panel’s discussion and overall assessment of the scientific quality of the application.